Non-Gaming & Non-Sports Wagering Vendors

 License and application fees may be paid by certified / bank / business check, money order, or wire transfer.
 No personal checks or credit card payments can be accepted.
 All wire transfers must be submitted to Wells Fargo Bank, N.A.
 For information on how and where to submit payments, click this link: Important Payment Information

-Unless the Commission directs otherwise, a vendor that provides, or anticipates providing non-gaming related goods and services within a calendar year with a combined total value:
+Unless the Commission directs otherwise, a vendor that provides, or anticipates providing non-gaming, non-sports wagering related goods and services within a calendar year with a combined total value:

-5. at or above $600,000 to multiple casinos or casino license applicants is required to be Certified by the Commission.
+2. at or above $50,000 to a Maryland Sponsoring Entity (see definition below) is required to be Registered by the Commission.

 Important application information: